 Increases the payment rate for native prairie bank easements from 65 percent of the permanent marginal agricultural land payment rate established by the Board of Water and Soil Resources (BWSR) to up to ten percent more than the noncrop easement rate BWSR pays (payment rates vary by township).
 Allows the DNR to pay up to 65 percent of this rate for easements of a limited duration.
 Allows the DNR to acquire land in fee under the program if the landowner requests and allows the DNR to pay up to 25 percent more than BWSR's noncrop easement payment rate for the acquisition.
-Requires the DNR to establish payment rates if BWSR does not establish noncrop easement payment rates and specifies the factors that must be considered when establishing the rates.
+Requires the DNR to establish payment rates if BWSR does not establish noncrop easement payment rates.
 Requires easements on school trust lands to be no less than 100 percent of the easement's appraised value.